Frozen funds – Information for responsible entities

 We encourage you to seek the relief that is appropriate for your particular scheme's circumstances.

-It also sets out information on the compliance obligations for frozen funds.
+This information sheet also sets out information on the compliance obligations for frozen funds.

 A registered scheme becomes a 'frozen fund' when the responsible entity suspends or cancels the ability of investors (i.e. members) to withdraw from the scheme.